gurnec/btcrecover/extract-scripts/README.md

 #### MultiBit Technical Details ####

 The *extract-multibit-privkey.py* script is intentionally short and should be easy to read for any Python programmer.
-This script extracts the first 16 encrypted base58-encoded characters (out of 52) from the first private key from a MultiBit private key backup file.
+This script extracts 8 bytes of password salt plus the first 16 encrypted base58-encoded characters (out of 52) from the first private key from a MultiBit private key backup file.
 Because less than 30% of a single private key is extracted, the private key itself cannot be feasibly reconstructed even after these first 16 characters are decrypted (assuming the password search succeeds).
 Because these 16 characters are base58 encoded, *btcrecover* can use them alone to check passwords.
 It tries decrypting the characters with each password, and once the result is a valid 16-character long base58-encoded private key prefix, it has found the correct password.

 Without access to the rest of your private key backup file or your wallet file, these 16 characters alone do not put any of your Bitcoin funds at risk, even after a successful password guess and decryption.

 ### Limitations ###

-An extract script is not available for Electrum wallets.

 As mentioned in the [Usage for Armory](#usage-for-armory) section, the address and private key extracted from Armory wallets does put that one address at risk.